-A15 The CFO is responsible for ensuring that the annual statement of accounts is prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom and in accordance with statutory deadlines.

-A16 The Audit Committee is responsible for approving the annual statement of accounts within the statutory deadlines.
+- A14 The CFO is responsible for ensuring that the Annual Statement of Accounts is prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom and in accordance with statutory deadlines. - A15 GARMS is responsible for approving the annual Statement of Accounts within the statutory deadlines.

-Budget Holders
+Budget Managers

-A17 Budget holders are responsible for their delivery and monitoring of their service revenue and capital budgets and achieving the level of service/performance required to be delivered within them.
+A16 Budget managers are responsible for the delivery and monitoring of their service revenue and capital budgets and achieving the level of service/performance required to be delivered within them.